apache/nuttx-apps/nshlib/README.txt

   -s <ipaddr> <hwaddr>
      Will set (or replace) the mapping of the IP address <ipaddr> to the hardware address <hwaddr>.

+  -t
+     Will dump the entire content of the ARP table.
+This option is only available if CONFIG_NETLINK_ROUTE is enabled.

   Example: